 Canucks vs. Kraken: Betting Trends, Odds, Advanced Stats

-The Vancouver Canucks (12-4-1) host the Seattle Kraken (6-8-4) at Rogers Arena on Saturday, November 18 at 10:00 PM ET on ESPN+ and ROOT Sports NW.
-The Canucks have won four straight at home.
+The Vancouver Canucks (13-6-1) and Seattle Kraken (8-8-5) meet at Climate Pledge Arena on Friday, November 24 at 10:00 PM ET on ESPN+ and ROOT Sports NW.
+The Canucks fell to the Colorado Avalanche 5-2 in their most recent game, while the Kraken are coming off a 7-1 win over the San Jose Sharks.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.